 "There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea." - Henry James

-Since Anna the Duchess of Bedford held the first afternoon tea sometime around 1840 – as a light meal to fill the gap between lunch and dinner – it’s been a statement of fashionable relaxation and fine socialization.
-Tea time has remained en vogue ever since.
-Shouldn’t the hallmark of a good vacation be taking time to stop in the middle of the afternoon, enjoy a spectacular view and drink some fine tea?
+Since Anna the Duchess of Bedford held the first afternoon tea sometime around 1840 – as a light meal to fill the gap between lunch and dinner – it’s been a statement of fashionable relaxation and socialization ever since.

-- Slow down.
+- It’s a great way to slow down.
 Just as the brewing process requires time, there’s no rushing afternoon tea at the Prince of Wales Hotel.
 It’s leisurely and relaxing to decelerate your day in the mountains.

-- Talk to your friends!
-Connect.
-Chat.
+- It helps you connect.
+And chat.
 And perhaps even indulge in some good old-fashioned gossip.
 Afternoon tea is as much about witty and thoughtful conversation as it is about warm beverages.

-- Honor the moment with old-fashioned good manners.
+- It honors the moment with old-fashioned good manners.
 Start your tea time with a pleasant greeting to your friends, perhaps even to those at the table next to you.
 Smile.
 Listen to some pleasing music.
 Nod politely.
 Follow the rules of tea etiquette and be proud to do so.

-- Unplug.
+- It allows you to unplug.
 Put away your devices as you approach the table for tea.
 Look around you, soak in the spectacular views of Waterton Lake.
 Take a deep breath.
 Then another.

-- Help your health.
-The health benefits of tea have been known for thousands of years.
-From mental alertness to a renewal of the spirit – there’s no downside.
+- The health benefits.
+From mental alertness to a renewal of the spirit, the health benefits of tea have been known for years.
 Findings have also shown tea to be a strong antioxidant, a promoter of lower blood pressure and a way to increase bone density!

 - It’s pretty.
 From the white linens to the three-tiered platter, sophistication elevates the moment during afternoon tea.
 At the Prince, we proudly serve the handcrafted and luxurious blends from Tea Forte.

-- Make the most of your day.
-Tea time counters what Anna, Duchess of Bedford, called that ‘sinking feeling’ during the long gap between lunch and dinner.
+- It fuels you for adventure.
+Tea time counters what Anna, Duchess of Bedford, called that “sinking feeling” during the long gap between lunch and dinner.
 In Waterton, summer days are long.
 Post-tea, head out for a hike, bike ride or boat cruise.
 Dinner can wait!